 (3) The Governor may at any time repeal any by-law made under section 248 of the Local Government Act 1960 5.

-(4) If a by-law made under section 248 of the Local Government Act 1960 5, or a local law made under subsection (1), is inconsistent with any local planning scheme approved before or after the making of the by-law or local law, and having effect in the district, or in part of the district, in which the by-law or local law is in force, then to the extent of such inconsistency, and in the part of the district in which the local planning scheme has effect, the provisions of the local planning scheme prevail.
+(4) If a by-law made under section 248 of the Local Government Act 1960 5, or a local law made under subsection (1), is inconsistent with any planning scheme approved before or after the making of the by-law or local law, and having effect in the district, or in part of the district, in which the by-law or local law is in force, then to the extent of such inconsistency, and in the part of the district in which the planning scheme has effect, the provisions of the planning scheme prevail.

-(5) In subsection (4) reference to a local planning scheme includes a reference to a redevelopment scheme approved under Part 4 of the East Perth Redevelopment Act 1991, Part 4 of the Subiaco Redevelopment Act 1994, Part 4 of the Midland Redevelopment Act 1999 or under Part 4 of the Armadale Redevelopment Act 2001 or a master plan approved under Part 3 of the Hope Valley-Wattleup Redevelopment Act 2000.
+(5) In subsection (4) reference to a planning scheme includes a reference to a redevelopment scheme approved under Part 4 of the East Perth Redevelopment Act 1991, Part 4 of the Subiaco Redevelopment Act 1994, Part 4 of the Midland Redevelopment Act 1999 or under Part 4 of the Armadale Redevelopment Act 2001 or a master plan approved under Part 3 of the Hope Valley-Wattleup Redevelopment Act 2000.

 (6) If any property is injuriously affected by the operation of any by-law made under section 248 of the Local Government Act 1960 5 or local law under subsection (1), the provisions of Part 11 apply as if the by-law or local law were a planning scheme, and as if the resolution making the by-law or local law were a resolution to prepare a planning scheme.

+[Section 262 amended by No. 28 of 2010 s.
+23.]

 263. Governor may make regulations

 (1) The Governor may make regulations prescribing all matters that are required or permitted by this Act to be prescribed or are necessary or convenient to be prescribed for giving effect to the purposes of this Act.